-Interfund transfers for the fiscal year ended June 30, 2005, are summarized as follows:
+Interfund transfers for the fiscal year ended June 30, 2006, are summarized as follows:

-Οp Operating Transfers In
+- Op Operating Transfers In

 Nonmajor Governmental

 Operating Transfers Out Funds

-General Fund Nonmajor Governmental Funds \$ 6,697,806 (1) 9,832,136 (2)
+General Fund Nonmajor Governmental Funds \$ 2,342,084 (1) 1,134,490 (2)

-Total \$ 16,529,942
+Total \$ 3,476,574

-- (1) Represents budgeted transfers from the general fund to special revenue and capital project funds in the amounts of \$1,212,906 and \$2,000,000, respectively, to provide funding for prior year deficits.
-In addition, \$1,904,900 and \$1,580,000, respectively, was transferred from the general fund to the capital project funds for capital spending and debt service. - (2) Represents budgeted transfers from receipts reserved in the special revenue fund to capital projects in the amount of \$3,300,000, and various transfers between capital project funds in the amount of \$6,532,136.
+- (1) Represents budgeted transfers from the general fund to capital project funds to provide funding for various projects. - (2) Represents budgeted transfers from receipts reserved in the special revenue fund to capital projects in the amount of \$389,088, and various transfers between special revenue funds in the amount of \$745,402.